krunalpagdar18/Salesflow/docs/Backend.md

 ### 1. PostgreSQL vs. Microsoft SQL Server
 *   **The Options**: MS SQL Server is the traditional enterprise .NET choice, while PostgreSQL is the open-source industry standard.
 *   **The Trade-off**: MS SQL Server provides seamless out-of-the-box integration with .NET but carries high hosting licensing costs (particularly in cloud environments) and high resource overhead.
 PostgreSQL is lightweight and runs easily in Linux Docker containers.
 *   **The Decision**: **PostgreSQL** was chosen.
-In addition to licensing savings, PostgreSQL offers first-class `JSONB` data indexing (which we utilized for storing structured log details from Serilog) and seamless Docker deployment.
+In addition to licensing savings, PostgreSQL offers first-class `JSONB` data indexing (which is used for storing structured log details from Serilog) and seamless Docker deployment.

 ### 2. EF Core Query Filters vs. Database Row-Level Security (RLS)
 *   **The Options**: Implementing tenant separation at the database engine level (RLS policies) vs. application level (EF Core Global Filters).
 *   **The Trade-off**: RLS provides absolute security (even raw SQL users are constrained).
 However, it couples the application tightly to a specific database engine, increases migration complexity, and makes local automated unit testing (using in-memory or SQLite providers) highly difficult.
 *   **The Decision**: **EF Core Global Query Filters**.
 This isolates tenant logic inside C# code.
-This keeps our database schema database-agnostic and simplifies unit testing, as the mock DB context automatically inherits security filters without setting up RLS database users in tests.
+This keeps the database schema database-agnostic and simplifies unit testing, as the mock DB context automatically inherits security filters without setting up RLS database users in tests.

 ### 3. Database Logging Sink vs. External Log Aggregator (Elastic/Splunk)
 *   **The Options**: Logging to a local PostgreSQL table vs. writing to structured JSON files or shipping logs directly to a cloud provider (like Elasticsearch or Datadog).